soli/casq/docs/index.rst

 and is now being used by the `Covid-19 DiseaseMaps consortium`__ to automatically obtain logical models from maps [#]_.

+CaSQ has recently been added to the CoLoMoTo Docker image and can be used in such a `notebook`_.

 What CaSQ does
 ==============